elegant-scipy/elegant-scipy/markdown/ch1.markdown

 Reads per kilobase would be:
 $\frac{C}{L/1000}  = \frac{10^3C}{L}$

-Next, we need to normalise by library size.
+Next, we need to normalize by library size.
 If we just divide by the number of mapped reads we get:
 $ \frac{10^3C}{LN} $